11 Reasons Why You Need an eCommerce Mobile App

 Sometimes making a decision like this is as simple as reading in between the lines.

 Mobile sales are dominating the eCommerce world.
 The usage of shopping apps is growing faster than every other type of app on the market.
-So by default, you’ll know that eCommerce apps will contribute to mobile commerce sales.
+So by default, you’ll know that eCommerce applications will contribute to mobile commerce sales.

-2. Consumers Prefer Mobile Apps
+2. Consumers Prefer Mobile Applications

 Are you currently generating eCommerce sales from mobile devices without a mobile app?
 I’m going to assume the answer is yes.